veillette/opticsTextbook/content/Chap05Interference/InterferenceCoherence.md

 \hat{\Gamma}(\omega)=|\hat{U}(\omega)|^2,
 $$ (eq.Gammaomegsa)

-'Using the uncertainty principle, we can see that the larger the spread of the frequencies of $U(t)$ (i.e. the larger the bandwidth), the more sharply peaked $\Gamma(\tau)$ is.
+Using the uncertainty principle, we can see that the larger the spread of the frequencies of $U(t)$ (i.e. the larger the bandwidth), the more sharply peaked $\Gamma(\tau)$ is.
 Thus, the light gets temporally less coherent when it consists of a broader range of frequencies.
 Measuring the spectral power density with a spectroscope and applying a back Fourier transform is an alternative method to obtain the complex self-coherence function.

 ```{index} Spatial Coherence and Young's Experiment